 VCO2 is the metabolic production of CO2, VA is alveolar ventilation, VE is minute ventilation, VD is dead space ventilation, RR is the respiratory rate, and TV is tidal volume.

 The partial pressure of alveolar CO2 is calculated by simply rearranging the alveolar equation.
 The alveolar partial pressure of CO2 is proportional to the body’s metabolic rate and is inversely proportional to the alveolar ventilation rate.
 We can understand this principle in the context of exercise.
 During exercise, our body’s metabolic rate of CO2 productions was to double, then the alveolar partial pressure of CO2 would also double if alveolar ventilation remains the same.
-Conversely, if the rate of alveolar ventilation doubles then the alveolar partial pressure of carbon dioxide would become half, given a constant metabolic CO2 production.
+Conversely, if the rate of alveolar ventilation doubles, then the alveolar partial pressure of carbon dioxide would become half, given a constant metabolic CO2 production.

 Ventilation is physiologically controlled by respiratory rate and tidal volume.
 Increase or decrease in either of the two changes ventilation.
 In cases of hypoxia, the body tends to hyperventilate, and thus the partial pressure of CO2 reduces as more gets expelled from the body.
 The causes of hypoxia can be divided into the following categories:

 While ventilation is measured best by looking at CO2 partial pressures, oxygenation is measured by looking at oxygen partial pressures.
 In the clinical setting, the measurement of the amount of oxygen saturation in blood is via pulse oximeters.
 They provide a warning about the presence of hypoxemia to patients.
-The basis of pulse oximetry is on two principles: (1) presence of a pulsatile signal that is generated by the arterial blood in the finger and (2) the different wavelengths generated by oxyhemoglobin and reduced hemoglobin.
+The basis of pulse oximetry is on two principles: (1) the presence of a pulsatile signal that is generated by the arterial blood in the finger and (2) the different wavelengths generated by oxyhemoglobin and reduced hemoglobin.

 However, oxygenation and ventilation are 2 separate things.
 While pulse oximeter provides accurate measurement of oxygen saturation, it does not provide any information about alveolar ventilation.
 Oxygen saturation is considered a moderately later sign of less-than-desired ventilation; hence, despite providing visual quantification of oxygen saturation, pulse oximetry does not provide real-time assessment of alveolar ventilation.
 The best example of this principle is seen in conditions of sedation, which depresses the central respiratory drive to arterial carbon dioxide tension, resulting in arterial hypoxemia accompanied by alveolar hypoventilation.
-Although pulse oximetry is currently the standard of care for determining accurate oxygen saturation, it lacks the potential to provide early warning to detect hypoventilation, apnea or airway obstruction in patients.
+Although pulse oximetry is currently the standard of care for determining accurate oxygen saturation, it lacks the potential to provide early warning to detect hypoventilation, apnea, or airway obstruction in patients.

 The waveform of capnography divides into 4 phases.
 Phase I, II, and III occur during expiration, while phase IV occurs during inspiration.
 Phase I occurs during exhalation of air from anatomical dead space which contains no CO2.
-Phase II represents a steep upward slop indicating CO2 from the alveoli reaching the upper airway that is detectable in exhaled air.
+Phase II represents a steep upward slope indicating CO2 from the alveoli reaching the upper airway that is detectable in exhaled air.
 Phase III indicates the rick alveolar gas full of CO2 that now constitutes the majority of exhaled air.
-End of phase III is the end of exhalation, end-tidal CO2 volume, which contains the highest amount of CO2.
+The end of phase III is the end of exhalation, end-tidal CO2 volume, which contains the highest amount of CO2.
 Normal EtCO2 is 35 to 45 mm Hg.
 Phase IV is when inhalation begins, and the level of CO2 begins to drop rapidly.

 In conditions like an obstructed airway, weakened respiratory muscle, or lung dysfunctions, abnormalities can be detected immediately from the CO2 waveform and PCO2.
 In pulse oximetry, since oxygen saturation reaches 100% during sedation and general anesthesia, changes in respiration are not detected unless the SpO2 falls below 100% in spite of the fall in PaO for some reason.
 For example, in the case when respiration stops while maintaining the SpO2 at 100%, the fall in SpO2 below 100% only occurs after 4 to 5 minutes.
-With capnography, CO2 waveform ceases as soon as apnea occurs.
+With capnography, the CO2 waveform ceases as soon as apnea occurs.
 Additionally, in cases of deep sedation where there is an increased risk of airway obstruction, CO2 monitoring provides early detection of airway obstruction.

 In conclusion, pulse oximetry and capnography individually offer two useful non-invasive techniques to facilitate respiratory monitoring in clinical settings.
 A proper grasp of the benefits and limitations of each of the techniques can significantly aid in patient management and safety.